INLnano/pyMOE/README.md

 # Citing pyMOE

-If pyMOE was useful for you, please cite the companion paper published in Computer Physics Communications (https://doi.org/10.1016/j.cpc.2024.109331).
+If pyMOE was useful for you, please cite the companion paper published in Computer Physics Communications (https://doi.org/10.1016/j.cpc.2024.109331), bibtex entry:

-Bibtex entries: \
 @article{CUNHA2024109331,\
 author = {Joao Cunha and José Queiroz and Carlos Silva and Fabio Gentile and Diogo E. Aguiam},\
 title = {pyMOE: Mask Design and Modelling for Micro Optical Elements and Flat Optics},\